- 1 Best Slow Cooker

 What Else You Should Think About

 The best slow cookers are the perfect option for making lots of food at once with very little effort, but the best microwaves still reign supreme as the easiest way to eat without lifting a finger.
 And while technically you can still get away with making many of the same slow-cooked dishes in your oven and a large pot, often there’s few ways to control the heat as accurately as you would in a slow cooker without having to constantly monitor the oven and the dish throughout the full 8-12 hour process.
+If you can’t wait that long there are a number of fabulous slow cooker recipes that cook in just four hours.

 And although the Cuisinart MSC-400 Cook Central 3-in-1 is worthy of the #1 spot on our list because it handles so many jobs at once, you’re still going to need something else to whip up your breakfast in the morning.
 That in mind, why not take a look at our picks for the best blender for green smoothies to start your day off on the right foot?